 Many counselling programs are available.
 You can seek counselling from a mental health professional or a fertility counsellor.
 Mental health professionals can teach couples how to effectively manage stress and help them come to an agreement on treatment options.

 Counsellors who are experienced in fertility issues can provide help to couples who are going through infertility and its treatments.
 Couples whose relationship is suffering because of the stress of infertility may find counselling helpful.

 Joining a support group can be helpful, too.
 Support groups foster contact with other people who are also experiencing fertility problems.
 Talking with people who have been through infertility can help couples feel less alone.

 Support group members can also help each other by providing tips and stories on how they are coping with the stress of infertility.
 Success stories shared through support groups can also give couples struggling with infertility a sense of hope.

 Many fertility clinics offer these types of support services.
-Use the fertility clinic locator to find one near you.
 Remember that these support services are there to help you cope with the stress of infertility.
 You don't have to go through this alone.